 Occasionally plastic is found in the stomachs of stranded beaked whales.
 Poncelet et al. (2000) reported on a Cuvier's beaked whale that stranded along the French Atlantic coast with several plastic bags in the stomach.
-Eight other records of stranded beaked whales, both males and females, with plastic found in the stomach contents were reported in the Smithsonian Institution Cetacean Distributional Database (accessed 27 May 2011).
-These whales stranded in Italy (1), Spain (2), and the United States (Florida, 2; South Carolina, 1; Virginia, 2), with the plastic debris including items such as a small piece of plastic, a plastic straw, saran wrap and tissue box plastic, as well as multiple plastic bags.
+Eight other records of stranded beaked whales, both males and females, with plastic found in the stomach contents were reported from various locations in

+Europe and the United States in the Smithsonian Institution Cetacean Distributional Database (accessed 04 June 2012).
+Marine debris, particularly plastics, are a problem in all oceans and should be considered in conservation efforts for this species worldwide.